haiku/website/content/guides/virtualizing/qemu.md

 ![QtEmuNewRAM](/files/guides/virtualizing/qemu/08_QtEmu_new_RAM.png)

 #### 6. Machine virtual hard disk
 Finally, we need to allocate space for the virtual disk.
-Select "Create a new virtual hard disk, then press "Next".
+Select "Create a new virtual hard disk", then press "Next".

 ![QtEmuNewDisk](/files/guides/virtualizing/qemu/09_QtEmu_new_disk.png)